Blog

 After a verdict, the losing party may file post-trial motions or an appeal, which can add another year or more to the process.
 This is why experienced attorneys work hard to achieve a fair settlement before trial whenever possible, but they should always be prepared to take your case to a jury if that is what it takes to get you the compensation you deserve.

-What Factors Speed Up or Slow Down Your Case?
+What Can Speed Up or Slow Down Your Injury Case?

-How Does Florida’s Statute of Limitations Create Urgency?
+Don’t Miss the Deadline: Florida’s Statute of Limitations

 One of the most critical deadlines in any Florida personal injury case is the statute of limitations.
 Under House Bill 837 (signed into law on March 24, 2023), the statute of limitations for most personal injury negligence claims in Florida was reduced from four years to just two years from the date of your injury.